mehersam/TASBEFlowAnalytics/README.md

 DOCUMENTATION

-  We have provided detailed tutorials in order to help users easily use the TASBE package for their
+  We have provided detailed tutorials in order to help users easily use the TASBE package

   * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/GettingStarted"> Getting Started </a>
   * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/FlowCytometryDocumentation"> What is Flow Cytometry? </a>